NekoShadow/Marketing-Application-System-Project/README.md

     4. Family Features:

         Family Structure, Have kids?
-Gender of Kids, Age Group of Kids, Live with Parents? etc.
+Gender of Kids, Age Group of Kids, Live with Parents?
+Etc.

     5. Community Features:

-        Range of House Price in the Community, Year of House Estate, etc.
+        The range of House Price in the Community, Year of House Estate, etc.

     6. Area Features: